Field of work

 Research areas

-- Glacier dynamics and mass balance
+- Glacier mass balance and ice dynamics

 - Glacier response to climate change

-- Role of glaciers for downstream ecosystems
+- The role of glaciers for downstream ecosystems

 -